When Should You Take a Fertility Test

 After these fertility tests are run, your doctor will review the results with you and if there are any concerns how to help address them.
 If something of concern is found, you will be presented with options for possible fertility treatments.
 This information can be difficult to digest, and may be distressing to hear.
 Stay connected to your partner and ask for support from family, friends and professionals along the way.

 Reproductive Medicine is constantly evolving.
-New tests like the ERA test can help evaluate when a woman’s uterus is ready for embryo implantation and the best day to transfer your embryo.
+New tests like the ERA test can help evaluate when a woman’s uterus is ready for embryo implantation and the best day to transfer the embryo.
 There is also Preimplantation genetic diagnosis (PGD) which can help identify known genetic conditions in your family you hope not to pass on.
-These are more advances resources should you find you have a specific infertility issue or diagnosis but you should feel comfortable asking your doctor about if or when you should take either of these fertility tests.
+These are more advanced resources should you find you have a specific infertility issue or diagnosis but you should feel comfortable asking your doctor about if or when you should take either of these fertility tests.

 Overall, fertility testing can be scary, but it may also give you information about your chances of becoming pregnant, and help identify treatments or tests that can help you achieve this dream.
 As they say; information is power and ideally, these tests can help provide insight to help you build your family!